Distributed Application Architecture Using Queue Service

 Standard Queue (Standard Queue)

-Standard queue supports near‑unlimited message transmission.
-Guarantees at‑least‑once delivery.
-Note that, depending on the situation, messages may be sent redundantly, and there may be cases where messages are not in order.
-However, the standard queue aims to guarantee order as much as possible.
+Standard queues support near‑unlimited message transmission.
+Guarantees at-least-once delivery (At-Least-Once-Delivery).
+However, depending on the situation, messages may be sent redundantly, and there may be cases where messages are out of order.
+However, the standard queue aims to preserve order as much as possible.
 (Best-Effort-Ordering)

-Therefore, when developing using the standard queue, the application must be designed so that processing a message twice does not have a negative impact.
+Therefore, when developing with the standard queue, the application should be designed so that processing a message twice does not have a negative impact.

-FIFO queue guarantees message order.
-Messages are sent once, and the receiver receives only once.
+FIFO queues guarantee message order.
+The message is sent once, and the recipient receives it only once.
 (Exactly-Once Processing).
 Duplicate messages are not allowed.
-However, to guarantee this arrival order, it has limited transactions compared to the standard queue.
+However, to ensure this arrival order, it uses a limited number of transactions compared to the standard queue.

 Queue selection considerations